-In January 2015, OCLC acquired Sustainable Collection Services (SCS) to accelerate efforts in collection management and shared print projects.
+The data analysis and decision support required for these projects is time-consuming and complex.
+“Above the institution” decision making can be difficult due to disparate systems, services and data.
+OCLC acquired Sustainable Collection Services (SCS) to accelerate efforts in collection management and shared print projects.
 SCS provides tools and services to help manage and share print monographs through data-driven decision making.
-OCLC defines the shared print workflow in the graphic to the right.

 To learn more about the community involved in shared print initiatives, the Print Archive Network (PAN), a forum run by the Center for Research Libraries, is a great resource.